aik7/ImageStructure/README.md

 (5) OUTPUTS:

-  Markup : 1.
-A file "structured_vectors.dat": the parameters and its pair of numbers (mean, sigma) corresponding to the mean and standard deviation of the Gaussian fit
-   (data will be accumulated)
+1. A file "structured_vectors.dat" containing the parameters and its pair of numbers (mean, sigma) corresponding to the mean and standard deviation of the Gaussian fit (data will be accumulated.)

-           2. A gaussian-fit figure in png format
+2. A Gaussian-fit figure in png format

 Ai modified [Anthony's code](https://github.com/adegenna/image_structure) to save structured vectors for multiple input images.